Hearing Tests for Adults at Camino ENT

 Pure Tone Audiometry

 Once hearing thresholds are recorded for each ear, the audiologist can graph these results on a Familiar Sounds Audiogram, a similar graph to the audiogram.
 The Familiar Sounds Audiogram shows the loudness and frequency range of different environmental and speech sounds.
-It is easier to see, based on the hearing loss configuration, which sounds the patient has access to and which sounds the patient is “missing”.
+It is easier to see which sounds the patient has access to and which sounds the patient is “missing”.

 Tympanometry is helpful in determining whether the eardrum is moving sufficiently.
 If there is fluid behind the eardrum, Eustachian Tube dysfunction or a disarticulated ossicular chain (damage to the middle ear bones), the tympanogram may show an abnormal result.
 If the patient has a pressure equalization tube (PE tube), a tympanogram will show if the tube is open or clogged.